runwayml/learn/docs/how-to/network.md

 Above is a screenshot illustrating Runway sending its output to a Processing sketch via OSC.

+Every model will create, by default, an OSC server that you can connect to.

+To connect to a model via OSC, you first need to create an OSC client and then send a message with the address `/server/connect` to Runway's OSC server at the port displayed within the app in order to start receiving data from Runway.
+Take a look at a working example with [PoseNet and Processing](https://github.com/runwayml/processing/blob/master/posenet/posenet.pde).
+Be sure to update the variable `runwayPort` to the port displayed in the app in your OSC code!

 OSC events are addressed to the following endpoints:

 * `SEND /query`: Send input data to a model.